-- 1. The follow-up process is intended to: - a) contribute to improving states and territories' implementation of the Standards within a reasonable timeframe; - b) provide regular monitoring and up-to-date information on countries' compliance with the Standards (including the effectiveness of their AML/CFT systems); - c) apply sufficient peer pressure and accountability; and - d) better align the FATF and FSAP assessment cycle.
+- 1. The follow-up process is intended to: - (i) contribute to improving states and territories' implementation of the Standards within a reasonable timeframe;

-&lt;sup>181 The substantive threshold is when serious or major issues of quality and consistency are identified, with the potential to affect the credibility of the MONEYVAL brand as a whole.
+197 The substantive threshold is when serious or major issues of quality and consistency are identified, with the potential to affect the credibility of the FATF and MONEYVAL brand as a whole.

-- 2. Following the discussion and adoption of a MER, the country/territory could be placed in either regular or enhanced follow-up: - a) Regular follow-up is the default monitoring mechanism for all countries. - b) Enhanced follow-up involves a more intensive process of follow-up.
+- (ii) provide regular monitoring and up-to-date information on countries' compliance with the Standards (including the effectiveness of their AML/CFT systems); - (iii) apply sufficient peer pressure and accountability; and - (iv) better align the FATF and FSAP assessment cycle. - 2.
+Following the discussion and adoption of a MER, the country/territory could be placed in either regular or enhanced follow-up: - a) Regular follow-up is the default monitoring mechanism for all countries. - b) Enhanced follow-up involves a more intensive process of follow-up.
 This is intended to be a targeted but more comprehensive report on the countries/territories' progress, with the main focus being on areas in which there have been changes, high risk areas identified in the MER or subsequently and on the priority areas for action. - 3.
 MONEYVAL's follow-up processes shall take into account, as appropriate, other complementary processes designed to ensure compliance.
 These may include for instance its own Compliance Enhancing Procedures or action taken by the FATF (and relevant working groups), or in the case of joint members, any relevant reports submitted by that member to relevant bodies of the global AML/CFT process.
 This shall be ensured by taking into account any relevant reviews and monitoring reports under the above-mentioned processes, as appropriate.
 If a different conclusion is reached from previous MONEYVAL reports in cases where the standards and the relevant aspects of the country/territory's AML/CFT regime have not changed, the reasons basing this conclusion shall be set out in the relevant analysis. - 4.
 In preparation for the follow-up reports, the country will provide an update to the Secretariat setting out the actions it has taken or is taking to address the priority actions and recommendations, and deficiencies in its MER.
 The country shall submit information regarding technical compliance (which may be used to justify re-ratings) and effectiveness (for information only).
-Although effectiveness will not be re-assessed until the follow-up assessment, updates on effectiveness facilitate a better understanding by MONEYVAL of the progress made over time.
-The plenary may refer to such updates in determining whether to move a country from enhanced follow-up to regular follow-up (or vice versa), or whether to apply other compliance measures to countries in enhanced follow-up that do not achieve satisfactory progress. - 5.
+Updates on effectiveness facilitate a better understanding by MONEYVAL of the progress made over time. - 5.
 Effectiveness updates should include any information that goes towards addressing the priority actions or recommendations in the MER, such as the lists in the FATF Methodology on the Examples of Information that could support the conclusions on Core Issues for each Immediate Outcome. - 6.
 All reports are subject to peer review by MONEYVAL delegations, a Rapporteur Team, and the secretariat, which should highlight the progress made and the remaining deficiencies and propose timelines to take remedial actions.
-The Rapporteur Team shall be formed by at least 2 countries/territories appointed at the previous plenary and include 3 to 6 experts from these delegations. - 7.
-The process for follow-up reports is set out below: - a) The country/territory seeking a technical compliance re-rating should indicate on which Recommendations a re-rating will be requested, 7 months in advance of Plenary meetings.
-The country/territory shall provide its report, based on the templates agreed by MONEYVAL for this purpose, at least 6 months before the update report is due to be discussed by MONEYVAL; the Plenary will take into account relevant laws, regulations or other AML/CFT measures that are in force and effect at that time. - b) The report will be circulated upon receipt to the Rapporteur Team appointed at the previous plenary to review the report and to all delegations and observers;
+The Rapporteur Team shall be formed by at least 2 countries/territories appointed at the previous plenary or formed by the Bureau between Plenary sessions and include 2 to 6 experts from these delegations. - 7.
+The process for follow-up reports is set out below 198: - a) The country/territory seeking a technical compliance re-rating should indicate on which Recommendations a re-rating will be requested, 7 months in advance of Plenary meetings.
+The country/territory shall provide its report, based on the templates agreed by MONEYVAL for this purpose, at least 6 months before the update report is due to be discussed by MONEYVAL; the Plenary will take into account relevant laws, regulations or other AML/CFT measures that are in force and effect at that time199.